simeonpashley/simeonpashley.github.io/_posts/2010-06-25-5-indie-games-developers.md

 Here's their current offering for XBox Live Arcade - Space Ark

 > What is Space Ark?
-> It’s is a fun arcade/puzzle game with a hint of retro arcade flavour;
+> It's is a fun arcade/puzzle game with a hint of retro arcade flavour;
 > inspired by classic arcade games of the late 80s, such as Rainbow
 > Island, Bubble Bobble and Arkanoid.
 >